 There is no doubt that climate change is driving more intense fire seasons.
 The world has warmed as a result of human activity and now all fire events occur in a warmer environment.
 This is well documented, and climate change is leading to longer fire seasons, with more frequent dry lightning storms in some areas.
 We have known this for years.
 Back in 2008 the Garnaut Climate Change Review's final report, said that predictions "suggest that fire seasons will start earlier, end slightly later, and generally be more intense” and that "this effect increases over time, but should be directly observable by 2020."

 More recently, the Emergency Leaders for Climate Action noted that:

 ‘Australia’s Black Summer fires over 2019 and 2020 were unprecedented in scale and levels of destruction.
 Fuelled by climate change, the hottest and driest year ever recorded resulted in fires that burned through land two-and-a-half times the size of Tasmania (more than 17 million hectares), killed more than a billion animals, and affected nearly 80 percent of Australians.
 This included the tragic loss of over 450 lives from the fires and smoke, more than 3,000 homes were destroyed, and thousands of other buildings.
 While unprecedented, this tragedy was not unforeseen, nor unexpected.’

-The influence of climate change has also been acknowledged in recent investigations into last summer’s fires.
+The influence of climate change has also been acknowledged in recent investigations into the 2019/20 fires.
 For instance: